Supporting Your Student

 - In the interest of protecting student privacy and enforcing security policies, we may require you to make your request in writing to our office.

 - A student may revoke access to records at any time for any party.
-At this point, your access to records will cease.
+At this point, your access to records will cease, unless you are granted access via FERPA exception, rule or requirement.

 Additional Online Resources